rstudio-education/intro-shiny-rmarkdown/README.md

 #### :computer: 09:00 - 10:30: Session 1 - Introduction to R Markdown
   - Welcome and motivation
-  - Demo: R, Markdown, knitr, Pandoc/YAML, Parameters, Templates, Tables, htmlwidgets, rpubs (and maybe shiny/shinyapps.io)
+  - Demo
-  - Composing your prose (markdown)
+  - Composing your prose with markdown
-    - Text, headers, lists, hyperlinks
+    - Text and headers
+    - Links and images
     - Math text
-    - Images
     - Tables
-    - Bibliographies and citations
     - The Markdown Quick Reference

 #### :coffee: 10:30 - 11:00: Morning break